OpenSourcePhysics/osp_ejs/README.md

 # osp_ejs
 Core Easy Java Simulations (EJS) code to compile EJS generated java files without using the EJS authoring program.
+This code requires the OSP code library and is compatible with the Java-JavaScript transpiler.